jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 # Register devices in Microsoft Managed Desktop

 [//]: # (This draft version topic focuses on the self-service option--how different is the partner thing?)
+>Note: This article describes the steps for you to register devices on your own.
+The process for Partners is documented [Somewhere else LINK].

 Managed Desktop can work with brand-new devices or you re-use devices you might already have (which will re-image them).
 You can register devices by using the Managed Desktop Admin Center or save time and gain flexibility by using an API.